severalnines/docs/user-guide/mongodb/backup.rst

 	- Available backup tools:
 		- mongodump - Separated compressed schema and data dump.
 See `mongodump`_ section.

+* **Failover backup if node is down**
+	- Yes - Backup will be run on any available node if the target database node is down.
+If failover is enabled and the selected node is not online, the backup job elects an online node to create the backup.
+This ensures that a backup will be created even if the selected node is not available.
+If the scheduled backup is an incremental backup and a full backup does not exist on the new elected node, then a full backup will be created.
+	- No - Backup will not run if the target database node is down.

 Current Backup Schedule
 .......................